thefirethirteen/manuals/CD&DVD-info/ripping.md

 ### Notes

 - This file is WIP.
-- udfinfo is installed by a package, it does not come preinstalled; the guide should include that
+- This file details the process for debian & derivatives.
+It should also detail the process for other distributions.